medialab/minet/docs/cli.md

                                 -i/--input.
 Defaults to "url".

 Optional Arguments:
-  -z, --compress                Whether to compress the downloaded files when
+  -z, --compress-on-disk        Whether to compress the downloaded files when
                                 saving files on disk.
   --connect-timeout CONNECT_TIMEOUT
                                 Maxium socket connection time to host.
 Defaults